adityaamoghe/fa21-cse110-lab4/expose/javascript/part2.md

 - f) Output: true

         Explanation: Here the output is of type boolean.
 The Boolean converter will turn the number 2 into the boolean true.
 Since true and true are both equal booleans we get the output of true.

+15. The == comparator is used for comparing two values but it ignores the datatype of the variable.
+The === comparator is also used for comparing two values as well but the operator will also check the datatypes of the two.
+The === will only return true if and only if the datatype and the values are equivalent of the two variables.